Lumi-supercomputer/LUMI-training-materials/docs/2day-20251020/101-Architecture.md

-and far less isolation between users, meaning that abuse by one user can have more of a negative impact on other users than in a cloud infrastructure (e.g. an user running memory intensive postprocessing scripts on the login node will damage all other users that are working on that login node because it will use all the memory available on the node itself. measures are taken to avoid this, but sometimes not abuse but misuse can create problems for other issues.
+and far less isolation between users, meaning that abuse by one user can have more of a negative impact on other users than in a cloud infrastructure (e.g. an user running memory intensive postprocessing scripts on the login node will damage all other users that are working on that login node because it will use all the memory available on the node itself.
+Measures are taken to avoid this, but sometimes not abuse but misuse can create problems for other issues.
 For that reason it is important to know what to do and what NOT to do on a supercomputer).
 Supercomputers since the mid to late '80s are also built according to the principle of trying to reduce the hardware cost by using cleverly designed software both at the system and application level.
 They perform best when streaming data through the machine at all levels of the memory hierarchy and are not built at all for random access to small bits of data (where the definition of